-The recommended approach to avoid blocking of aeronautical L-band MES is through the application of power flux density (PFD) limits around airports (first or second phase limits).
-The geographic areas to be protected should be defined on an airport-by-airport basis, taking into account the operational requirements described in the preceding section.
-The areas to be protected are generally those areas within an airport when aircraft are at the gate, at the aircraft parking area and potentially taxiways, runways and maintenance hangers.
-An example of an airport protection area which has been adopted by a European regulator for a major airport is shown in Figure 1, that includes runways, taxiways, aprons and stands.
-Another example of an airport protection area adopted by another European regulator is shown in Figure 2, which includes the areas where pre-flight tests are conducted and maintenance areas.
+One of the global recommended approaches, as implemented in Europe, to avoid blocking of aeronautical L-band MES is through the application of PFD limits around airports.
+The geographic areas to be protected should be defined on an airport-by-airport basis, taking into account the operational requirements described in the preceding section or the pre-flight checks areas.
+An example of an airport protection area for the Brussels airport is shown in Figure 1, that includes runways, taxiways, aprons and stands.
+Another example for the Charles de Gaulle airport protection area is shown in Figure 2, which includes only the areas where pre-flight tests are conducted and maintenance areas.